 It's private ownership.

-Uh it has the league that is his face and represented, but those individual 32 teams can do whatever they want to do.
+But those individual 32 teams can do whatever they want to do.

-It was one of the major establishments at the time would not allow African American players to stay at the hotel.
+It was one of the major establishments at the time that would not allow African American players to stay at the hotel.

 And Vince Lombardi went over and had a conversation with the man.

-He said, Hey, look, I will die for the right for you to do what you want to do with respect to who stays in your hotel.
+He said, hey, look, I will die for the right for you to do what you want to do with respect to who stays in your hotel.

 However, I will also exercise the right for anyone within the Green Bay Packer organization not to patronize your place.